ViaTecnologia/ViaTecnologia/README.md

 **SealyDoc Pro** is our flagship solution for the Horeca sector.
 It replaces paper logs with a powerful, digital engine running directly in your browser.

+**Key Features:**
+* ✅ **100% FREE** to use.
+* ✅ **Paperless HACCP:** Digital checklists for temperature & cleaning.
+* ✅ **Smart Labeling:** Auto-generates compliant labels with Allergens & Expiry dates.
+* ✅ **Offline-First:** Data is saved locally on your device.
+No server downtime.

+**Customer Journey:**
+- Step 1: Digital recording of HACCP checklists (temperature, cleaning, critical control points).
+- Step 2: Dynamic creation of compliant food labels with batch, expiration, and allergen info.
+- Step 3: Printing or exporting labels with integrated traceability.

 > 🚀 [**LAUNCH APP (FREE)**](https://ppl-ai-code-interpreter-files.s3.amazonaws.com/web/direct-files/a22819d0a94634029bd5bdbbe3e52f6a/b4754581-0640-49f8-876c-671b3b21270d/canvas-app/index.html)

 >